Alfresco/alfresco-js-api/README.md

     <script src="node_modules/alfresco-js-api/dist/alfresco-js-api.js"></script>
 ```

-## Getting Started
+# Getting Started

 Please follow the [installation](#installation) instruction and execute the following JS code:

+## ECM

-#  Login
+### Login

 AlfrescoApi({username, password, alfrescoHost, contextRoot, ticket});

 >If you want login with Username and Password
 *username
 *password
-*alfrescoHost (The Ip or Name of the host where your Alfresco istance is running default value 'http://127.0.0.1:8080')
+*alfrescoHost (The Ip or Name of the host where your Alfresco instance is running default value 'http://127.0.0.1:8080')
 *contextRoot (Optional value default value is alfresco default value  'alfresco')
 *ticket (Optional only if you want login with the ticket see example below)